grigorovich-sergey/WISER_Challenge_2026/README.md

 <img src="figures/02a_aer_qubo_interaction_growth.png" width="400" height="300"> <img src="figures/02b_ibm_qubo_interaction_growth.png" width="400" height="300">
 <img src="figures/07_circuit_depth.png" width="400" height="300"> <img src="figures/12_circuit_depth_relaxed_minus_strict.png" width="400" height="300">

-This reduction **did not worsen** repaired candidate **quality** substantially.
-The mean ViennaRNA energy gap was **0.443 kcal/mol** for *relaxed* and **0.475 kcal/mol** for *strict*.
-Mean base-pair F1 was **0.801 and 0.811**, respectively. *Strict* encoding improved raw validity on shorter instances, but this advantage disappeared as problem size increased, especially, from length 35 onward.
+This reduction **did not worsen** repaired the **quality** of the best repaired candidate substantially.
+Using the *sampled-oracle selection described above*, the mean ViennaRNA energy gap was **0.443 kcal/mol** for *relaxed* and **0.475 kcal/mol** for *strict*.
+Mean base-pair F1 was **0.801 and 0.811**, respectively.
 See figures below:

 <img src="figures/12_energy_gap_relaxed_minus_strict.png" width="400" height="300"> <img src="figures/12_pair_f1_relaxed_minus_strict.png" width="400" height="300">

+**Raw validity** provides a separate view that does not depend on ViennaRNA-based candidate selection. *Strict* encoding improved raw validity on shorter instances because both overlap and crossing conflicts were included in the QUBO.
+This advantage decreased with problem size.
+From length 35 onward, the probability-weighted raw validity of both *strict* and *relaxed* hardware samples was close to zero, and the final structures depended strongly on classical repair.
+See figures below:

 <img src="figures/03_raw_validity.png" width="400" height="300"> <img src="figures/12_probability_weighted_raw_validity_relaxed_minus_strict.png" width="400" height="300">

 The *postprocessed* variant **minimized circuit cost**, with depth remaining near 6, but lead to **much more work for classical repair**.
+Because this QUBO contains no conflict penalties, its unconstrained optimum is to select all candidate stems.
+The quantum objective itself does not distinguish valid from conflicting stem combinations in this variant.

 It required **48.91** stem removals on average, compared with **22.50** for *relaxed*, a 117% increase.
 Mean energy gap vs *relaxed* was also about **3.5 times larger**, **1.546** versus **0.443** kcal/mol, while mean F1 fell from **0.801** to **0.571**.
 See figures below:

 <img src="figures/04_repair_burden.png" width="400" height="300"> <img src="figures/12_probability_weighted_stems_removed_postprocessed_minus_relaxed.png" width="400" height="300">
 <img src="figures/05_energy_gap.png" width="400" height="300"> <img src="figures/12_energy_gap_postprocessed_minus_relaxed.png" width="400" height="300">

 For more details, check <a href="/rna_qubo_results_analysis.ipynb">**analysis notebook**</a> and individual <a href="/figures">**figures**</a>

+The current results support a comparison of **constraint placement, sampled candidate availability, repair burden, and circuit resources**.

 ### 4. Summary

-In this project, synthetic RNA sequences were hardware tested up to the lenght of 44 nucleotides in three modes, defined by the stage of resolving structural constraints relative to the quantum encoding and computation.
+In this project, synthetic RNA sequences were tested on quantum hardware up to a length of 44 nucleotides, with selection bias toward sequences having manageable candidate-stem counts, in three modes, defined by the stage of resolving structural constraints relative to the quantum encoding and computation.

+The strongest result is the **observed resource and constraint-placement trade-off**.

 Overall, the results of simulations and hardware runs demonstrate that the *relaxed* variant provided **reasonably good balance** among the tested strategies.
 It substantially **reduced QUBO connectivity and circuit depth** compared to the *strict* encoding while **preserving similar repaired quality**.
 The *postprocessed* mode minimizes quantum computation complexity, but puts all the burden on classical postprocessing.

+The *strict* and *relaxed* variants had similar **sampled-oracle quality**, meaning that they produced repaired candidates with similar best ViennaRNA energy gaps and base-pair F1 values.
+Because the reference energy and structure were used to select these candidates after sampling, this comparison **should not** be interpreted as native top-1 prediction accuracy.

+*Separate* highest-probability, lowest-QUBO-objective analysis is required to determine how much of the final quality comes from the quantum distribution, the candidate representation, and the classical decoder.

 Based on the metrics trend with increasing RNA length, it is likely but uncertain, whether it can be extrapolated to high qubit count and longer sequences.
+Also, sequence length alone is not sufficient to describe optimization difficulty, because the number of candidate stems and quadratic interactions depends on sequence composition.

 *placeholder: link to presentation/video*